aqilzeeshan/cdk_pipeline/README.md

 - Lambda function is written in Typescript, it builds to javascript and deploys through pipeline.

-# Welcome to your CDK TypeScript project!
+# Welcome to your CDK TypeScript project!!!

 This is a blank project for TypeScript development with CDK.